PeptideNerds

 Sourcing and purity

 This is the biggest practical risk.
 BPC-157 is a research peptide.
 It is not manufactured under pharmaceutical-grade conditions.
 Contamination, underdosing, overdosing, and counterfeit products are real risks.
-Third-party certificate of analysis (COA) testing is essential.
-For more on these risks, see our guide on peptide therapy risks.
+Third-party certificate of analysis (COA) testing is essential before using any research peptide.

 Duration